 The irrational optimist, directed by Víctor Leyton and produced together with the Ministry of Cultures, Arts and Heritage, will be premiered on Saturday, November 10th.
-It both combines two visual narratives of his time in Chile for his Wind Algorithms, as well as an exploration on his life and work.
+It combines two visual narratives of his time in Chile for the opening of Wind Algorithms, as well as an exploration on his life and work.

 In an increasingly overwhelming visual world, the Dutch artist Theo Jansen proposes to return to nature, to observe, and learn from it.
 Made during his visit to Chile to inaugurate the exhibition Algoritmos del viento (Wind Algorithms)—attended by more than 40,000 visitors—this documentary proposes to review his life and work, creative processes and concerns, through a visual journey from the Andean Mountains to the Pacific Coast.
 Evolution, frustration and imagination have driven this irrational optimist to coexist for the last 27 years with his kinetic sculptures, now world-famous, species of autonomous organisms that follow evolutionary stages and that, according to Jansen himself, have surpassed their creator.